-Independent Human Ethics Review Services
+Independent Human Research Ethics Collective

 We were established to provide commercial-level service by paying expert and experienced chairs and reviewers for their work.
 Our fees reflect the true cost of ethics review; we believe that institutions - particularly government agencies - can no longer expect to receive ethics review for free.